410 Km (4 Valleys linked with La Tzoumas, Nendaz, Veysonnaz and others)

-Despites its hardcore reputation, Verbier actually has excellent nursery slopes (Les Moulins, Les Esserts and Le Rouge) and there are plenty of good ski schools operating here.
+Despite its hardcore reputation, Verbier actually has excellent nursery slopes (Les Moulins, Les Esserts and Le Rouge) and there are plenty of good ski schools operating here.

 Various nannying services are available for the youngest non-skiing kids, plus very young children from 3 months to 4 years can be looked after in the Le Mouilin local creche by fully trained and qualified staff.
-There’s good children’s beginner areas and a choice of ski schools for those aged four and up who want to start skiing.
+There are good children’s beginner areas and a choice of ski schools for those aged four and up who want to start skiing.

-From humble beginnings as a small farming hamlet, the first lifts were installed just after the war and Verbier has grown in to one of the world’s most desirable ski destinations, with some of the best luxury chalets in the world.
-It’s ski area has expanded to become the biggest in Switzerland and one of the five biggest in the world with more than 400km of runs.
-It’s equally well known for its off piste terrain, and of course fantastic gourmet dining.
+From humble beginnings as a small farming hamlet, the first lifts were installed just after the war and Verbier has grown into one of the world’s most desirable ski destinations, with some of the best luxury chalets in the world.
+Its ski area has expanded to become the biggest in Switzerland and one of the five biggest in the world with more than 400km of runs.
+It’s equally well known for its off-piste terrain, and of course fantastic gourmet dining.

 Verbier has a well-deserved reputation for having plenty to offer for both skiers and non-skiers.
 With a host of superb restaurants and enticing boutiques and a lively apres ski scene.
 The resort has been newly modernised to ensure direct ski access into the village, into the ‘Place Blanche’ area which is located at the bottom of the Verbier home piste, next to the main Medran lift station.

 Verbier offers sunny snow-sure skiing, with ski lifts climbing more than 1,800 vertical metres above the village to the glaciated slopes of Mont Fort and beyond.
-As part of the 4 Valleys ski pass you will have access to plenty of on piste skiing taking in the resorts of Nendaz, Thyon and Veysonnaz, to Bruson, across the valley.
+As part of the 4 Valleys ski pass you will have access to plenty of on-piste skiing taking in the resorts of Nendaz, Thyon and Veysonnaz, to Bruson, across the valley.

 Although it looks like it could have been here for centuries, thanks to strict building control, Verbier has in fact almost entirely been built since the late 1940s on a moderately steep hillside – the upside of which is that most properties offer great views out across the valley.

-Better still the hillside is largely south facing, so along with the views out across the Alps from the Matterhorn to Mont Blanc, the balconies and terraces are perfect for soaking up the rays.
+Better still the hillside is largely south-facing, so along with the views out across the Alps from the Matterhorn to Mont Blanc, the balconies and terraces are perfect for soaking up the rays.

 Verbier has a deserved reputation for offering some of the most challenging off-piste skiing in the world and attracts some of the world’s best skiers and boarders to capitalise on it.

-But it’s incorrect to think Verbier is just about the off piste when it comes to skiing, there’s plenty of terrain for all ability levels and tastes, including excellent nursery slopes for complete beginners.
+But it’s incorrect to think Verbier is just about the off-piste when it comes to skiing, there’s plenty of terrain for all ability levels and tastes, including excellent nursery slopes for complete beginners.

 To make the most of the full extent of The 4 Valleys area pass, good intermediate level skiing is generally required as the links between the sectors is normally on quite tricky red runs, they’re not generally the easy links that are common at similar multi-resort areas in France for example.

-In terms of gentler skiing the runs close to Verbier and at Savoleyres/Tzournaz are likely to offer the most appeal.
+In terms of gentler skiing, the runs close to Verbier and at Savoleyres/Tzournaz are likely to offer the most appeal.
 Better skiers will want to explore the 4 Valleys, perhaps spending at least a day in the Thyon and Veysonnaz sector, then more time at Nendaz.